 - If you’re using pot roast, use some of the drippings or gravy from the pot roast to enrichen the broth.
-Depending on how you’ve flavored your pot roast be careful, as some flavors might hijack the profile of the soup.
 Start with a little, taste, add a little more…

-- Add dried Porcini or Shitake mushrooms, one of my “Stealth” ingredients, to the broth for a deep, rich taste.
-Yeah, they’re a bit pricey, but very well worth it.
-If not, consider finely dicing button mushrooms and cooking until deeply browned and adding them – see Classic Vegetable Soup.
+- Simmer dried Porcini or Shitake mushrooms, one of my “Stealth” ingredients, in the broth for a deep, rich taste.
+They’re pricey but worth it.
+If not, finely dice button mushrooms and cook until deeply browned, just like I do with my Classic Vegetable Soup.

 - Sneak a package of gelatin in the soup to simmer away during the final stages…it adds just a hint of body that’s missing in a store-bought broth.
 After all, gelatin is made from bones and such.

 - Cook the barley is by itself and add to the soup – this is no starchy mess with strange, bloated barley.
 It’s perfectly cooked al dente, just a bit chewy and delicious.
 (Make extra barley and toss in the freezer for a great time saver.)

 This is a go-to recipe when I have leftover pot roast.
 I’m actually a bit stingy about setting a bit aside so it’s not all gobbled up by a gluttonous family member (you know who you are!)
 Not only do I love this Beef Barley Soup, I recognize that a great way to work some fabulous frugality into the budget is to use a more expensive protein in more than one meal.